AMReX-Codes/amrex/Docs/sphinx_documentation/source/BuildingAMReX.rst

-To link to an additional library say ``foo`` with headers located at ``foopath/include`` and library at ``foopath/lib``, you can add the following to your make file,
+To link to an additional library say ``foo`` with headers located at ``foopath/include`` and library at ``foopath/lib``, you can add the following to your make file before the line that includes AMReX's ``Make.defs``,

 ::